 Online reading – Medicine

-In addition to the above resources, some sites offer pdf and ebooks related to the studies you are pursuing.
-This is the case of the "Livres pour tous" site, which has a section on Medicine and Health with free documents accessible to all.
+In addition to the above resources, some websites offer PDFs and ebooks related to your studies.
+This is the case with the website "Livres pour tous" (Books for All), which has a section on Medicine and Health with documents that are accessible to all and free of charge.

-The same applies to the "Univers médecine" website, which offers books on medicine at different levels.
+The same applies to the website "Univers médecine," which offers books on medicine according to level.

 Major groups and publishers

-To help the French get through this health crisis, some major retailers and publishers have made free e-books available.
+To help French people get through this health crisis, some major retailers and publishers have made e-books available for free.

 • Romance